Lillie P. Bliss

-Lizzie Plummer Bliss (April 11, 1864 in Boston – March 12, 1931 in New York City), known as Lillie P. Bliss, was an American art collector and patron.
+Lizzie Plummer Bliss (April 11, 1864 – March 12, 1931), known as Lillie P. Bliss, was an American art collector and patron.
 At the beginning of the 20th century, she was one of the leading collectors of modern art in New York.
 One of the lenders to the landmark Armory Show in 1913, she also contributed to other exhibitions concerned with raising public awareness of modern art.
 In 1929, she played an essential role in the founding of the Museum of Modern Art.
 After her death, 150 works of art from her collection served as a foundation to the museum and formed the basis of the in-house collection.
 These included works by artists such as Paul Cézanne, Georges Seurat, Paul Gauguin, Henri Matisse, Pablo Picasso and Amedeo Modigliani.

 Family and youth

-Lizzie Plummer Bliss was born in 1864 in Boston as a daughter of textile merchant Cornelius Newton Bliss (1833–1911) and his wife, Mary Elizabeth Bliss, born Plummer (1836–1923).
+Lizzie Plummer Bliss was born in 1864 in Boston, Massachusetts, as a daughter of textile merchant Cornelius Newton Bliss (1833–1911) and his wife, Mary Elizabeth Bliss, born Plummer (1836–1923).
 Since childhood, her family and friends called her Lillie P. Bliss.
 Of her three siblings, only her brother, Cornelius Newton Bliss, Jr., born in 1874, reached adulthood.
 When she was two years old, her family moved to New York City.
-Lillie P. Bliss did not go to school but was taught by private tutors.
+She did not go to school but was taught by private tutors.
 Her father held the office of United States Secretary of the Interior under President William McKinley from 1897 to 1899.
-As his wife was often ill and indisposed, his daughter frequently accompanied him to official events in Washington, DC. during this time.
+As his wife was often ill and indisposed, his daughter frequently accompanied him to official events in Washington, D.C., during this time.

 At receptions at the home of her parents, artistically inclined Lillie P. Bliss met actors like Walter Hampden, Ruth Draper and Ethel Barrymore.
 In her youth, her main artistic interests were of both classical and contemporary music.
 In her thirties, she began to promote financially young pianists and opera singers.
 She also supported the string quartet led by Franz Kneisel (1885–1917) (Kneisel Quartet) and promoted the Juilliard Foundation devoted to musical training.
 Among her friends were the music critic Richard Aldrich and the musician Charles Martin Loeffler.

 One of her earliest encounters with modern art were exhibition visits at the Union League Club of New York.
 Her father was a member of this club and its president from 1902 to 1906.
 The club exhibited regularly works of living artists.
 For example, thirty-four paintings by Claude Monet were shown there in 1891.
 After her father's death in 1911, Bliss, who never married, lived with her mother in an apartment on 37th Street in Manhattan.